knownin/consumer_complaints/README.md

 ## Expected output
 After reading and processing the input file, the code will create an output file, `report.csv`, with as many lines as unique pairs of product and year (of `Date received`) in the input file.

-Each line in the output file should list the following fields in the following order:
+Each line in the output file lists the following fields in the following order:
 * product (name should be written in all lowercase)
 * year
 * total number of complaints received for that product and year